Deploy your Gatsby Cloud project with Hygraph webhooks

 - Secret key: You can optionally add a secret key to sign the payload of your webhook.
 The secret key allows the other end to check that the source is genuine.
 This can be used to verify requests and, for instance, avoid triggering deploys from unknown sources.

 - Triggers: This is where you select which Models, Stages, Actions and Sources should trigger your webhook.
 Each item has a dropdown menu, where you can select one or more options.
 Selecting none acts as a wildcard, then all models will trigger the webhook.
+If you're a developer, this document contains some more information on triggers that might be useful to you.

 - Headers: Here you can configure your headers by adding additional Key and Value data, then clicking on the